sedhasukhdeep/Roulette-/README.md

-# Simulating a game of roulette in R to analyse various betting strategies
+# Simulating a game of roulette to analyse various betting strategies

 Probability assignment [STAT 683]